RahulBirCodes/awesome-steam/content/mathematics/index.md

 - [Khan Academy AP/College Statistics](https://www.khanacademy.org/math/ap-statistics) - Articles, videos, and practice problems on introductory college statistics by Khan Academy.
 - [MIT Statistics Cheat Sheet](https://web.mit.edu/~csvoss/Public/usabo/stats_handout.pdf) - A cheat sheet on formulas, terms, and definitions in statistics by MIT.
 - [AP Statistics Cram](http://apsurvivall.weebly.com/uploads/1/2/6/5/12651629/ap_statistics_cram.pdf) - AP Statistics cram sheet with important concepts and formulas.

+## Reources covering multiple topics at all grade levels
+- [Better Explained](https://betterexplained.com/cheatsheet/) - Intuition-first based approach used by Kalid Azad to explain mathematics through articles and essays.

 ## Math Competitions
 - [Art of Problem Solving](https://artofproblemsolving.com/wiki/) - A website with a large number of practice high school math competition problems, with solutions and detailed explanations.
 It includes all the previous exam problems from the AMC 8, AMC 12, and AIME exams.
 It also has material on specific math-related topics such as number theory.